SagnikDey92/SagnikDey92.github.io/GSoC.md

 Even now I feel there is much room for improvement in the division algorithm and I fixed a major bug quite recently.
 The fix itself was just one line but took me a really long time to find.
 With that fixed, the library should finally be ready for review.
 ## Adding regex
+I thought using regular expressions library for pattern matching would clean up some of the code so I set about this task which was not in my proposal.
-This ended up being a futile effort.
+This, however,  ended up being a futile effort.
 I had put in some time trying to use regex to clean up the code for string parsing.
 This also got rid of several loopholes in illegal string exception throwing.
 However, it was finally decided that regex is too unpredictable, running differently depending on the environment and even the Travis build was failing due to the regex for MacOS.
 Thus this idea was finally scrapped, and we have reverted to doing the string parsing manually without using regex.

 ## Areas for Future improvement
 ### Base conversions